Eating clean is a lifestyle — not a diet.

 Minimally Processed Foods

-Minimally processed foods are those foods that still resemble the natural food found in nature (unprocessed and unrefined).
+Minimally processed foods are those foods that still resemble the natural food found in nature.
 Minimally processed foods are higher in naturally occurring health promoting nutrients such as dietary fiber, vitamins and minerals, and bioactive compounds (or antioxidants).
 More importantly, diets rich in minimally processed and unrefined foods and beverages – especially, whole plant-based foods – are associated with improved diet quality, optimal health and wellness, and less risk of chronic disease.